KaitaiD/Capstone-Project-1/README.md

 ## EDA
 1. Histgram: It is used to gain an insight of the target column
 2. lmplot: It is used to see the linear inter-relationship between the features and target
+3. pairplot: It is for the inner patterns between the pickup/dropoff location, trip duration and payment